Craig88/vr-workshop-national-theatre-scotland/worksheet.md

 ### Add in sounds, shapes, and other objects
 You can also add sounds into your space.
 (Although, this doesn't work as well on mobile browsers).
 Here's an example of a project that uses sound - <https://glitch.com/~webvr-space-sound>.
-You can remix it to use your own sound or music.
+You can remix it to use your own sounds or music.
 <https://freesound.org/> is a great website for free sounds.

-*Instructions to add sound, shapes, objects*
+Use the aframe website <https://aframe.io/docs> to find out about adding other shapes and 3D objects.